rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: Value types would have an examplar 0 value.

 YK: I have a question about what else we might do here.
 There is a place in the current standard library with JSON.
 Which is that the JSON number format technically allows you to express things that are not numbers.
-Perhaps it would be interesting to pursue a JSON.parse that gives you arbitrary precision integers
+Perhaps it would be interesting to pursue a JSON.parse that gives you arbitrary precision integers.

 DE: I thnk tha's a good idea to think about.
 There's an open bug to think about JSON Integer.